opendatasoft/ods-documentation-landing-page/ods-tutorial/source/dashboard_modules/how_to_create_tabs.rst

 .. rst-class:: block-step

     16 + Go back to the HTML section of the page you are working on.
 We will now apply our CSS style using our fourth (and last!)
-AngularJS variable: ``ng-class``.
-This variable is used to apply a CSS style depending on an expression.
+AngularJS directive: ``ng-class``.
+This directive is a conditional expression that determines whether a CSS class will apply on an HTML element or not.
 In our case, ``ng-class`` will be used to apply a particular style to a tab title when it is selected.

 Let's take a look at the syntax to understand how to use the ``ng-class`` directive.